 If the spouse who’s seeking a green card also wants to work in the United States or travel abroad, the following forms can also be included in the full green card application package (and Boundless can help you complete these, as well):

 These medical exams usually cost $200 or more.
-At the end of the exam, the doctor gives you a sealed envelope that contains your exam results and you vaccination record (Form I-693), which you must include in your complete application package.
+At the end of the exam, the doctor gives you a sealed envelope that contains your exam results and your vaccination record (Form I-693).

 Filing the application